Open Autonomous Intelligence Initiative

 Next Steps

-The transformation/time revision strengthens Paper 3 by replacing a broad claim with a more precise framework.
+The transformation/time revision strengthens PMF Paper 3 by replacing a broad claim with a more precise framework.
 The next step is to develop this into a dedicated paper section on Temporal Projection and Implementation Time.
 That section should define temporal projection, characterize admissible temporal reference structures, specify coherence conditions, explain duration as a constrained estimate, and define synchronization as a cross-projection constraint.

 A following paper or subsection should address the related but distinct regress problem.
 Temporal projection introduces duration estimates, synchronization constraints, and conflict resolution requirements.
 At some point the framework must specify where PMF stops and implementation policy begins.
 The emerging answer is that PMF defines admissible constraint spaces and structural coherence requirements, while implementation-specific regulation determines resolution policies within those spaces.